Why bring California native plants seen in the wild into your project?

 Interested in using California native plants in your project?

-If you want to learn more about selecting California native plants from the wild and availability, just contact one of our experts online at Pacific Nurseries.
-Or just give us a call at 650.755.2330.
+If you want to learn more about selecting California native plants seen in the wild and their availability, contact one of our experts online at Pacific Nurseries or give us a call at 650.755.2330.

 Our Growing Plant List is and alphabetized and searchable list of the plants that we’re growing right now | Pacific Nurseries